ibm-cloud-docs/assistant/backup.md

 1. Click **Import skill**, and then click **Choose JSON File**, and select the JSON file you want to import.

-    **Important:**

-    - The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
-    - The JSON file cannot contain tabs, newlines, or carriage returns.
+    The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
+The JSON file cannot contain tabs, newlines, or carriage returns.
+    {: important}

     The maximum size for a skill JSON file is 10MB.
 If you need to import a larger skill, consider using the REST API.
 For more information, see the [API Reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1#create-workspace){: external}.
     {: tip}

-    Click **Import**.
+1. Click **Import**.

-    If you have trouble importing a skill, see [Troubleshooting skill import issues](/docs/assistant?topic=assistant-skill-add#skill-add-import-errors).
+    If you have trouble importing a skill, see [Troubleshooting skill import issues](/docs/assistant?topic=assistant-skill-dialog-add#skill-dialog-add-import-errors).

 1. Specify the details for the skill: